mila-iqia/milabench/_sources/new_benchmarks.rst.txt

 .. code-block:: bash

-    # You can also use --config
-    export MILABENCH_CONFIG=benchmarks/ornatebench/dev.yaml
+    cd milabench/benchmarks/ornatebench

-    milabench install
+    milabench install --config dev.yaml --base .

-    milabench prepare
+    milabench prepare --config dev.yaml --base .

-    milabench run
+    milabench run     --config dev.yaml --base .

 Overview
 ~~~~~~~~

 benchfile.py
 ++++++++++++

 ``benchfile.py`` defines what to do on ``milabench install/prepare/run``.
-It is run from the benchmark directory directly, in the *current* virtual environment, but it can create *new processes* in the virtual environment of the benchmark.
+It is run from the benchmark directory directly, in the *current* virtual environment,
+but it can create *new processes* in the virtual environment of the benchmark.

-By default it will dispatch to ``requirements.in`` for install requirements, ``prepare.py`` for prep work and downloading datasets, and ``main.py`` for running the actual benchmark.
+By default it will dispatch to ``requirements.in`` for install requirements,
+``prepare.py`` for prep work and downloading datasets, and
+``main.py`` for running the actual benchmark.
 If that is suitable you may not need to change it at all.

 requirements.in
 +++++++++++++++

 Write all of the benchmark's requirements in this file.
-Use ``milabench install --config benchmarks/ornatebench/dev.yaml`` to install them during development (add ``--force`` if you made changes and want to reinstall.)
+Use ``milabench install --config benchmarks/ornatebench/dev.yaml``
+to install them during development (add ``--force`` if you made changes and want to reinstall.)

 prepare.py